brandonscript/fylm/README.md

 - `pop=n` will set the minimum acceptable TMDb 'popularity' ranking to `n`.
 - `force-lookup` will look everything in your source folder(s) up on TMDb, even if something doesn't appear to be a film.
 Helpful for finding files with missing years, but can take a lot longer to run.
 - `no-duplicates` will disable duplicate checking entirely.
-- `overwrite` means thatany duplicates it finds at the destination will be *overwritten*.
+- `overwrite` means that any duplicates it finds at the destination will be *overwritten*, even if they are smaller or lower quality.
 Use with caution (and run `--test` first!).
-Also HIGHLY recomment you keep `check_for_duplicates` enabled if you intend to overwrite duplicates, otherwise the Apache 2.0 license isn't liable for lost data.
+Only YOU can prevent data loss.
 - `source` overrides your usual `source_dir` setting with new source folder(s).
 Comma separate multiple folders.
 - `no-strict` will dramatically reduce the criteria that is is used to validate TMDb matches.
 Expect red herrings.
 Lots.
 So, `--test` first.
 - `no-console` will completely suppress console output.
 If you wanted that, for some reason.